Kandarp-Uchiha/New-boundary-generation-PragPal/docs/work-logs.md

 - Replaced the capsule Player with the Tron Player and added the run aniamtion using Animator component.
 - Made some changes in the previous scripts attached to the capsule Player so that now it works with the Tron Player.
 - Found the problem why the disc was shooting backwards.

+### Friday
+- Tried to setup the PragPal algorithm Unity project in Occulus